wright-group/phasematching_calc/docs/examples.rst

 or require some additional laser modification for assistance.

-Example 5.
+**Example 5**.
 A delta t check of the inputs in a thick sample.
 A thick (1 mm) sample of acetonitrile is simulated instead.
 This thickness tends to be the upper limit for our liquid phase samples, as geometrical interactions tend to limit thicknesses.
-(Geometrical calculations may be instituted as a calculation in a later version.)
+(Geometrical calculations may be instituted as a function in a later version.)

 The code starts normally: